 Tesla charging metrics

-The Tesla home charger exposes metrics via an API at http://charger-IP/api/1/vitals & http://charger-IP/api/1/lifetime.
-This is great, but Prometheus can't scrape from these endpoints directly.
-Below is my Python script that queries the Tesla API and pushes the metrics to Prometheus PushGateway at a defined frequency.
+The Tesla home charger exposes metrics via an API at http://charger-IP/api/1/vitals & http://charger-IP/api/1/lifetime however, Prometheus can't scrape from these endpoints directly.
+Below is my Python script that queries the Tesla API and pushes the metrics to Prometheus PushGateway every 10 seconds.

 #!/usr/bin/env python3